harran-ali/slugit/README.md

 # slugit
-Slugit is a laravel slug generator package for eloquent models with support for all languages
+Slugit is a laravel slug generator for eloquent models with support for all languages